SaiDhiren-Musaloji/uber-like-matching-system/README.md

 # Real-Time Driver Matching System

-A production-ready Uber-like system that matches riders with nearby drivers in real-time, demonstrating progressive implementation of system design concepts.
+A production-ready Uber-like system that matches riders with nearby drivers in real-time.
+This project demonstrates progressive implementation of system design concepts, starting from basic database operations and evolving into a sophisticated real-time platform.

 ## Features